 Hamlet, Ghost, Act 1, Scene 5

-In this Hamlet’s revenge quote, the ghost asks Hamlet to revenge for his murder.
-In Act 1, Scene 5, Hamlet is about to learn that Claudius is responsible for the death of his dear father.
-He already hates Claudius, his uncle, and will be willing to believe what the ghost says.
+In this revenge quote from Hamlet, the Ghost asks his son to avenge his murder.
+In Act 1, Scene 5, Hamlet learns that Claudius is responsible for the death of his beloved father.
+He already hates his uncle, and having learned about the “foul and most unnatural murder,” he is willing to believe what the Ghost says.
+Later in the play, he starts doubting whether this story is true.

 Now might I do it pat, now he is praying;